outr/documenter/generated/support.md

 Although this manual strives to be comprehensive, please also check the test cases if you encounter any problems or find the examples provided here lacking.

 #Links
-For support, you may also visit our url[test]{Gitter channel}. todo{Do we want to provide it?}
+For support, you may also visit our [test](https://gitter.im/outr/scalarelational).

-Bugs should be reported in the url[https://github.com/outr/scalarelational/issues]{GitHub issue tracker}.
+Bugs should be reported in the [GitHub issue tracker](https://github.com/outr/scalarelational/issues).

 #Commercial Support
 Much of the development of ScalaRelational was funded by [OUTR Technologies](http://www.outr.com).